When do babies start teething?

 though to give you an idea

-of when you can expect the
+of when you can expect

-first signs of teething.
+first signs of teething

-Note that teething
+Note that

 symptoms can occur as much as 3 or 4 months before